 - To avoid having a copy of the data placed on the server, register your data to the ArcGIS Server site using ArcGIS Server Manager and choose the Reference registered data option.

-- If you want to maintain a separate copy of the data for web use, choose the Copy all data option.
+- If you want to maintain a separate copy of the data for web use, choose the Copy all data option, which will make a copy of the data in the input folder.

 For more information on data registration, see Register your data with ArcGIS Server using Server Manager.